bentalebwael/orbit-tech/Submission.md

 ## ⚙️ Configuration Management

-- Environment-driven configuration in both services:
-  - Backend uses `src/config/env.js` and `dotenv` to bind secrets and URLs.
-  - Go service centralizes config in `internal/config/config.go` with `envconfig` and `.env` support, including toggles for cache and rate limiting.
+- Environment-driven configuration for the Go service is centralized in `internal/config/config.go` with `envconfig` and `.env` support, including toggles for cache and rate limiting.
 - Sensible defaults with overrides to support local dev and containerized deployments.

 ## 🧭 Quality Gates & Runtime Hygiene

 - Build and runtime checks:
-  - Docker health checks for both backend and Go service.
+  - Docker health check for the Go service.
-  - Graceful shutdown handling in Go service.
+  - Graceful shutdown handling in the Go service.
 - Lint/format/vet in Go ensure codebase consistency and correctness.
 - Request/response logging with timings promotes swift incident triage.

 ## 🌟 What Stands Out

 - Thoughtful microservice boundary: the Go service consumes a stable REST contract rather than the DB, enabling independent scaling and evolution.
-- Resilience-first design: retries, typed errors, graceful degradation when cache or backend is unavailable.
+- Resilience-first design: retries, typed errors, graceful degradation when cache or the upstream API is unavailable.
 - DevEx excellence: Makefiles + Docker Compose reduce onboarding to a single command while preserving local flexibility.
-- Documentation maturity: OpenAPI spec, README(s), and clear code organization make the system approachable.
+- Documentation maturity: OpenAPI spec, README(s), and clear code organization make the service approachable.
 - Performance-aware: cached PDFs, content hashing, and targeted cleanup minimize compute and I/O overhead.

 ## 🔭 Suggested Next Steps (Optional)

-- Add backend integration tests to complement the Go unit tests (package.json currently contains a placeholder test script).
+- Add end-to-end integration tests against the upstream API (or a contract test/mock server) to complement unit tests.
-- Consider an NGINX/Caddy sidecar for serving the OpenAPI spec or auto-generating Swagger UI for the Go service.
+- Consider serving the OpenAPI spec via Swagger UI for quick manual testing.
-- Persist cache metadata to survive restarts (current design intentionally wipes cache directory on boot for consistency).
+- Persist cache metadata to survive restarts (current design intentionally wipes the cache directory on boot for consistency).
-- Add distributed tracing headers propagation (e.g., W3C Trace Context) across services for deeper observability.
+- Add distributed tracing headers propagation (e.g., W3C Trace Context) for deeper observability across calls.

----

-If you want to try it locally:

-- One-command bring-up: `make start`
-- Generate a PDF: `curl -L "http://localhost:8080/api/v1/students/1/report" -o student_1_report.pdf`
-- View logs: `make logs`
-- Stop stack: `make stop`

-This stack is production-leaning yet developer-friendly—robust building blocks, clean separation of concerns, and the right operational guardrails. 💪